 His Majesty Charles III ascended the throne in September 2022 and was crowned on the 6th of May 2023.
 He is the eldest son of Her Late Majesty Queen Elizabeth II.
 As King he is Sovereign of Australia and all government, justice and national defence is carried out in his name.
 An oath of allegiance to the King is a fundamental criterion of membership in the Australian body politic.
 He stands above all political matters.
 Although the King is usually resident in the UK, his presence wherever it may be, ensures that the machinations of overbearing politicians are ultimately kept in check as he remains the ultimate check on procedural correctness.

 The King, known as the Sovereign, is represented throughout Australia by the Governor-General (see separate section) who is appointed by him on the advice of his Prime Minister and in each state he is represented by a Governor who is again appointed by him on the advice of his State Premier.
 All Governors and Governors-General are Australian citizens.
 Whilst in office the Governor-General is in effect the head of state and performs all national regal functions in the absence of the monarch.
 The King is kept abreast of affairs by his Governor-General.
 Only the King can remove a Governor or Governor-General from their post.

-The Governor-General may reserve a parliamentary bill "for the Queen's pleasure"; that is withhold his consent to the bill and present it to the sovereign for her personal decision.
+The Governor-General may reserve a parliamentary bill "for the King's pleasure"; that is withhold his consent to the bill and present it to the sovereign for his personal decision.
 Under the constitution, the Sovereign also has the power to disallow a bill within one year of the Governor-General having granted Royal Assent.
-This power, however, has never been used nor would be as the Queen always accepts the advice of her ministers but it might be suggested that Royal Prerogatives exist as warnings to those who might prefer to ignore or deviously subvert the checks and balances our system of governance has in place to protect us.
+This power, however, has never been used nor would be as the King always accepts the advice of his ministers but it might be suggested that Royal Prerogatives exist as warnings to those who might prefer to ignore or deviously subvert the checks and balances our system of governance has in place to protect us.

-The Queen as a Person
+The King as a Person

 Do you like this page?